Self consistent transfer operators. Invariant measures, convergence to equilibrium, linear response and control of the statistical properties: Statistical stability and linear response for nonlinear perturbations

 Linear response results in the context of deterministic dynamics have been obtained first in the case of uniformly hyperbolic systems in \cite{R}.
 Nowadays linear response results are known for many other kinds of systems outside the uniformly hyperbolic case and also in the random case (see \cite {Ba2} for a survey mostly related to deterministic systems and the introduction of \cite{GS} for an overview of the mathematical results in the random case).

-In the case of coupled hyperbolic map lattices, results on the smooth dependence of the SRB measure were obtained in \cite{JD}, \cite{Jd2}.
-Linear response results in the case of all-to-all coupled maps with mean field interaction were shown in \cite{ST}.
+In the case of coupled hyperbolic map lattices with short range interaction, results on the smooth dependence of the SRB measure were obtained in \cite {JD}, \cite{Jd2}.
+In the case of all-to-all coupled maps with mean field interaction and hence in the context of the present paper, linear response results were shown in \cite{ST}.
 Still in the context of all-to-all coupled maps, the works \cite{WG} and \cite{WG2} \ show numerical evidence of the fact that it is possible for a network of coupled maps to exhibit linear response, even if its units do not.

 The interest of the study of the self \ consistent transfer operators in a weak coupling regime motivates the study of the response to \emph{nonlinear perturbations} of linear operators.
 In this section we prove some stability and linear response results for the invariant measures of a family $\mathcal{ L}_{\delta }$ of such operators in the limit $\delta \rightarrow 0$ in the case where the limit operator $\mathcal{L}_{0}$ is linear.
-We remark that in \cite{Sed} is proved an abstract result which can be also applied to the linear response of fixed points of nonlinear operators under suitable perturbations.
+We remark that in \cite{Sed} an abstract result is proved which can be also applied to the linear response of fixed points of nonlinear operators under suitable perturbations.